MohammadMD1383/ConsoleAppCPP/README.md

 + `math` - evaluates and prints math expressions
 + `math_i` - evaluates and prints math expressions without new line
 + `math_var` - evaluates a math expression inside a variable and replaces the expression with the result
++ `if_s` - executes command if condition based on string comparison is true
++ `if_n` - executes command if condition based on numeric comparison is true

 > no harmful or dangerous commands included

 ### file interpreter

 1. create a file
 2. write commands inside it
 3. open the file with the **CLI**